composingcap/grainflow/README.md

 To install, place this package folding in the Max 8 Packages directory.

-If you are running Grainflow on an M1 system, be advised that saving a patch with grainflow.waveform~ will crash Max.
-This is a general issue with jsui which will hopefully be resolved soon.

 ## Grainflow includes tools for:
 * Soundfile granulation
 * Live input granulation